World Chess Championship 1951: Boleslavsky's strategy

-Going into the final round of the Candidates tournament, Boleslavsky had a half point lead over Bronstein.
+Going into the final round of the Candidates tournament, Boleslavsky had a half-point lead over Bronstein.
 Boleslavsky had white against Stahlberg, and offered a short draw when he was in a good position, which Stahlberg accepted.
 This gave Bronstein the opportunity to catch him, which he did, with a brilliant win against Keres.
 It has been said, by both Bronstein and by Yuri Averbakh, that Boleslavsky allowed Bronstein to catch him.
-Averbakh said that Boleslavsky had a very poor record against Botvinnik, and hoped that a tie would mean a 3-way match between Botvinnik, Boleslavsky and Bronstein, although this did not eventuate.
+Averbakh said that Boleslavsky had a very poor record against Botvinnik, and hoped that a tie would mean a 3-way match between Botvinnik, Boleslavsky, and Bronstein, although this did not eventuate.

-It has also been speculated that the result of the Bronstein-Boleslavsky match was pre-arranged by the contestants.
+It has also been speculated that the result of the Bronstein–Boleslavsky match was pre-arranged by the contestants.

 1951 Championship match

 Conditions

 The match was played as best of 24 games.
-If it ended 12-12, Botvinnik, the holder, would retain the Championship.
+If it ended 12–12, Botvinnik, the title holder, would retain the Championship.